Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • diagnostic laparoscopy, etc.

-In addition, it is necessary to conduct a differential diagnosis with:
+In addition, it is necessary to carry out differential diagnosis with:

 • cystitis;